advantageous/systemd-cloud-watch/README.md

-# Systemd Journal Cloud Watch Writer
+# Systemd Journal CloudWatch Writer

 This utility reads from the [systemd journal](https://www.freedesktop.org/software/systemd/man/systemd-journald.service.html), and sends the data in batches to [Cloudwatch](https://aws.amazon.com/cloudwatch/).